On the integral degree of integral ring extensions: Introduction

 Another aspect well worth considering is semicontinuity, taking into account that the minimal number of generators is an upper-semicontinuous function (see, e.g., \cite[Chapter~IV, \S~2, Corollary~2.6]{kunz}).
 Note that if $\mfp$ is a prime ideal of $A$, clearly $A_{\mathfrak{p}}\subset B_{\mathfrak{p}}$ is integral.
 Thus one can regard the integral degree as a function $\ud:\Spec(A)\to\mbn$, defined by $\ud(\mfp)=\ud_{A_{\mathfrak{p}}}(B_{\mathfrak{p}})$.
 We will say that the integral degree $\ud$ is {\em upper-semicontinuous with respect to} $A\subset B$ if $\ud:\Spec(A)\to\mbn$ is an upper-semicontinuous function, that is, if $\{\mfp\in\Spec(A)\mid \ud(\mfp)<n\}$ is open, for all $n\geq 1$.
-We prove that $\ud$ is upper-semicontinuous with respect to $A\subset B$ in the following three situations: if $A\subset B$ is simple; if $A\subset B$ is projective and finite and $K\subset L$ is simple; or if $A$ is integrally closed (see Proposition~\ref{semi-three}).
-However, in the three cases above, $\ud_A(B)$ is either of minimal integral degree, or else of maximal integral degree (see Proposition~\ref{first-prop}, Theorem~\ref{proj-klsimple} and Proposition~\ref{kronecker}).
+We prove (in Proposition~\ref{semi-two}) that $\ud$ is upper-semicontinuous with respect to $A\subset B$ in the following two situations: if $A\subset B$ is simple; or if $A\subset B$ has minimal integral degree (e.g., if $A\subset B$ is projective and finite and $K\subset L$ is simple; or if $A$ is integrally closed).
+Note that in the two cases above, $A\subset B$ has either maximal integral degree, or else minimal integral degree.
 There is a setting in which we can prove that $\ud$ is upper-semicontinuous with respect to $A\subset B$, yet $\ud_A(B)$ might be different from $\ud_K(L)$ and $\mu_A(B)$.
 This happens when $A$ is a non-integrally closed noetherian domain of dimension $1$ with finite integral closure (see Theorem~\ref{semi-nagata}).
 However, $\ud$ is not upper-semicontinuous in general, even if $A$ is a noetherian domain of dimension~$1$ (see Example~\ref{no-semi}).

 The paper is organized as follows.
 In Section~\ref{prelim} we recall some definitions and known results given in \cite{gp}.
 We also prove that $\ud_A(B)$ is a local invariant in the following sense:

 Observe that the analogue for $\mu_A(B)$ is not true in general.
 Section~\ref{sm} is mainly devoted to the sub-multiplicativity of the integral degree.
 Sections~\ref{field}, ~\ref{proj} and ~\ref{icd} are devoted to the integral degree of, respectively, algebraic field extensions, projective finite ring extensions and integral ring extensions with base ring integrally closed.
 Finally, Section~\ref{semi} is devoted to the upper-semicontinuity of the integral degree.